fivh-tromso/guide/en/README.md

 ## Summary

-🇳🇴🇬🇧 Available in Norwegian and English [(English information⬇️)](https://github.com/fivh-tromso/guide/tree/main/en#readme)!
+🇳🇴🇬🇧 Available in Norwegian and English!

 💚 Made with love by people for people, for a more sustainable Tromsø and a better world 💚